adrwxyz/adrw.xyz/content/posts/songs/cats-in-the-cradle.md

   - Songs(Other)
   - Songs

-title: Cat's in the Cradle
+title: Cats in the cradle
 slug: songs/cats-in-the-cradle
 artist: Harry Chapin
 ---